omarcruzpantoja/artincam/README.md

 cd /opt/artincam/camera

 # run command to initiate transfer file
-uv run support/transfer_files
+./support/transfer_files.sh

 # If there is a usb stick to transfer files to, you should be prompted with the option to choose a usb to transfer data to.
 Choose from the list (1 through X number of devices)

 # Confirm that your selection is correct with Y or YES or y or yes

 # Stop the transfer at any point by pressing and holding the letter q for 3 seconds.
-This will gracefully stop the transfer, once the current transfer is finished, the process will be stopped.
+This will gracefully stop the transfer, once the current file transfer is finished, the process will be stopped.
 ```

 ## Artincam service commmands